 Working as an arborist covers lots of different tasks, including felling trees and providing consultation and advice.
 All of these services are likely to be priced differently depending on the complexity of the job and the equipment you need to use.

 Arborists typically charge an hourly rate between $35 and $150.
-Rates for specific services also vary but typically fall in the following ranges:
+Rates for specific services also vary, but typically fall in the following ranges:

-How much does a tree business make?
+How much does an arborist business make?

 How much is insurance for a tree company?